populationgenomics/talos/design_docs/MOI_Checks.md

 4. Where a variant passes all conditions within a filter class, a 'result' object is created
 5. The result of `.run()` is a list of valid modes of inheritance (ReportedVariant), each including details of the variant(s), and samples

+### Family Checks

+Instead of tree-traversal within families, MOI checks represent each family as a flat pool of participants.
+The inheritance rules are applied unilaterally to every member of a family group, rather than in a directional manner, e.g. when considering each candidate variant:

+- for a monoallelic variant, inherited with complete penetrance, we enforce a unilateral rule - every person with the variant must also be affected.
+If this rule is violated for any individual member, the variant does not pass the inheritance test.
+- for a biallelic variant pair, all participants with the variant pair must also be affected.
+If the variant considered is Homozygous, we permit unaffected members to be heterozygous.
+Similarly, for compound-het inheritance, unaffected participants may have either variant but not both.

+Complete and Incomplete penetrance modes are available in this module.
+For the Complete penetrance inheritance model:

+- all affected individuals must have the same variant
+- unaffected members cannot have the variant

+The alternative is Incomplete penetrance:

+- all affected members must have the candidate variant
+- unaffected members may still have the same variant

+A situation not permitted under either model is when some, but not all, affected members have a candidate variant.
+That would be plausible under a situation of multiple underlying diseases within a single family, but as the application doesn't currently permit providing family or member-specific disease data, this is assumed not to be the case.